stavroskasidis/stavroskasidis.github.io/source/_posts/2017-05-06-designing-a-flexible-fluent-api-part2.md

         //              property name , caption (MVC style, reading attributes) etc return new TextBoxBuilder(textBox);
     }
      //code omitted
 }
 {% endhighlight %}

-Ok, so the TextBoxBuilder is where the textbox specific options will be and each call to an option will return the builder instance so that the chain can keep going.
+Ok, so the <span class="inline-highlight nc">TextBoxBuilder</span> is where the textbox specific options will be and each call to an option will return the builder instance so that the chain can keep going.

-But what about all those properties that are inherited from the common interfaces: **ICustomCssEnabledComponent** and **IEventEnabledComponent**.
+But what about all those properties that are inherited from the common interfaces, like **ICustomCssEnabledComponent** and **IEventEnabledComponent**.
 We do not want to duplicate the code for handling these properties in every builder, right?

-If we try to solve the problem using inheritance, like having <span class="inline-highlight nc">TextBoxBuilder</span> inherit from a base **ComponentBuilder** class that contain those common options, we run into a flexibility problem.
+If we try to solve the problem using inheritance, like having <span class="inline-highlight nc">TextBoxBuilder</span> inherit from a base **ComponentBuilder** class that contains those common options, we run into a flexibility problem.

 What happens if an other component builder doesn't need all of those methods?
-We would expose methods that are unusabled is some cases and this is **bad**.
+We would expose methods that are not appropriate is some cases and this is **bad**.

-In the next post we will see how we are going to solve this problem, using C#'s extension methods.
+In the [next post]({% post_url 2017-05-07-designing-a-flexible-fluent-api-part3 %}) we will see how we are going to solve this problem, using C#'s extension methods.